Smoked-Fish/LeapSync/README.md

 - Set the Wi-Fi network to use the 2.4GHz frequency band, as this is the frequency that the 3DS supports.
 - If you need to change your 3DS's Wi-Fi connection, you can do so by pressing L + Down + Select to open the Rosalina menu, then navigating to System Configuration > Control Wireless Connection.

+## Acknowledgements

+The following tools were used in the creation of LeapSync:

+- devkitPro: A cross-platform development environment for creating homebrew applications, used for the development of LeapSync.
+- makerom: Used to create the .cia file for LeapSync.
+- ba-GUI-nnertool: Used to create the banner and icon files for LeapSync.

+A special thanks to the developers of these tools for their contribution to the 3DS homebrew community.

 ## License

 LeapSync is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.